docker/docs/docker-for-windows/index.md

 Docker for Windows is the best way to get started with Docker on Windows systems.

-> **Got Docker for Windows?** If you have not yet installed Docker for Windows, please see [Install Docker for Windows](install.md) for an explanation of stable and edge channels, system requirements, and download/install information.
+> **Got Docker for Windows?** If you have not yet installed Docker for Windows, see [Install Docker for Windows](install.md) for an explanation of stable and edge channels, system requirements, and download/install information.

 >**Looking for system requirements?** Check out